 The other wonderful thing about sedums is that they are drought tolerant.
 Most roofs are difficult to access and so it’s not practical to climb up there two or three times a week to water the plants and do a bit of pruning and weeding.
 A sedum green roof is reasonably low maintenance.
 Not only does it not need watering, but it also doesn’t need deadheading or mowing.
 All you have to do is feed it once a year.
 Then , pull out the stubborn weeds and keep the surrounding gutters and drainage outlets nice and clear.
 Simple.

 Establishing a sedum roof

 There are various ways of establishing a sedum roof; hydro-seeding, plug planting, cuttings or sedum matting.
-Of all four methods, sedum matting is by far the quickest and easiest and it will give instant results.
+But, of all four methods, sedum matting is by far the quickest and easiest.

-Enviromat sedum matting has a really good mix of sedum species so as to provide colour and interest all year round, it is also the only UK grown sedum matting with a reinforcing mesh woven into the growing medium to keep substrate and plants from being displaced by heavy rain or mechanical damage.
+So, Enviromat Sedum Matting has a good mix of sedum species which provide colour and interest all year round.
+Furthermore, it is also the only UK grown sedum matting with a reinforcing mesh.
+So, this will keep substrate and plants from being displaced by heavy rain or mechanical damage.

 Enviromat is used in conjunction with specially engineered, lightweight drainage mat and water retention fleece in a proven green roof system.

 Scroll down to watch a video of an Enviromat sedum roof being installed or